Middle East Respiratory Syndrome Coronavirus (MERS-CoV) in the Middle East

 Monitor your health

-See your health care provider, if you develop flu-like symptoms within 14 days after your return to Canada from a country in the Middle East or another country with a MERS outbreak.
+See a health care professional if you develop flu-like symptoms within 14 days after your return to Canada from a country in the Middle East or another country with a MERS outbreak.

 - whether you had contact with a sick person